 The Coalition of Contingent Academic Labor is a loose network of activists involved in contingent faculty issues.
 Its primary functions are to share information, educate our colleagues and the public, and build solidarity among the scattered ranks of faculty activists. the tenth

 COCAL has organized a listserve, a Web site, a Facebook page, a series of conferences, and Campus Equity Week, a week of coordinated activity also known as Fair Employment Week.
-COCAL has also inspired the organization of one statewide, one regional, and several metropolitan coalitions, including those in California, and Chicago.

 COCAL has no regular staff, budget, or constitution, and it is governed by a shifting steering committee of volunteers that is constituted according to the task at hand.
 Funds are raised and staff hired as needs arise.